hmrc/income-tax-submission-journey-tests/README.md

 **Note 1:** *You will need to ensure that you have a recent version of Chrome and/or Firefox installed for the later versions of the drivers to work reliably.*

 **Note 2** *These scripts use sudo to set the right permissions on the drivers so you will likely be prompted to enter your password.*

+## Running Screenshot tests

+- Use the @screenshot tag to first run the screenshots in English.
+They will output to an English folder in the Screenshots folder.
+- Then run the ./make_screenshots_welsh.sh script to turn the screenshots tests to welsh.
+- Re-run the screenshots tests and they should now output a welsh version of the screenshot into a Welsh folder in the Screenshots folder.
+- Now that you've got your screenshots you need to copy the English ones into the English folder within the welsh-screenshot-document-creator folder.
+And do the same for the Welsh to Welsh.
+- When you're screenshots are in their, run the ./generate-doc.sh script from within the welsh-screenshot-document-creator folder, and it should have created a Screenshots.docx for you.